robinkoestler/spru-fhe/README.md

-# LOLA-FHE: Fast FHE Implementation of LOLA (Low latency CKKS bootstrapping for few slots)
+# SPRU-FHE: Fast FHE Implementation of SPRU (Sparse Roots of Unity CKKS bootstrapping for few slots)

 This repository contains implementations of Fully Homomorphic Encryption (FHE) schemes in SageMath.
-It serves as a proof-of-concept implementation for the paper "Low latency bootstrapping for CKKS using Roots of Unity" by Coron & Köstler see [LOLA paper](https://eprint.iacr.org/2025/651).
+It serves as a proof-of-concept implementation for the paper "Low latency bootstrapping for CKKS using Roots of Unity" by Coron & Köstler see [SPRU paper](https://eprint.iacr.org/2025/651).
 For comparison, we also provide an implementation of the CKKS scheme using the same SageMath framework.
 The code provides efficient implementations for both clear-text and homomorphic DFT operations (SlotToCoeff and CoeffToSlot), along with bootstrapping capabilities for FHE schemes.